-The Ultimate Guide to Webinars: 37 Tips for Successful Webinars
+The Ultimate Guide to Webinars: 41 Tips for Successful Webinars

 - Can you record?

-Search Engine Journal uses GoToWebinar as its webinar platform for its #SEJThinkTank series.
+Search Engine Journal uses GoToWebinar as the webinar platform for its SEJ Webinars series.
 Its easy interface allows for a seamless user experience.

 It’s easy to schedule and configure the settings of each webinar.

-It also provides automated poll, survey, and follow-up emails to promote attendee engagement.
+GoToWebinar also provides automated polls, surveys, and follow-up emails to promote attendee engagement.

 However, it requires attendees to download the software so they can join the webinar.

 Some might find it annoying to have to download it, but the features can compensate for the download effort.
-It also has chat capabilities that allow for more engagement.

-The webinar reports generated by GoTo are segregated by what metrics you wish to see, whether it’s about attendance, registration, performance, a survey, or just the over-all webinar analytics.
+The webinar reports generated by GoTo are segregated by what metrics you wish to see, whether it’s about attendance, registration, performance, a survey, or just the overall webinar analytics.

 It gives a good measure of what you did well, and what else you can improve on.

 Other webinar platform options include: